-This Candidate Filing Guide has been prepared to assist candidates filing for offices in the 2016 Presidential Primary Election.
-The guide includes valuable information for candidates to use throughout their candidacy, and includes topics such as key dates and timelines, qualifications for office, the candidate filing process, campaign finance laws, campaign rules, and Elections Office services.
+This Candidate Filing Guide has been prepared to assist candidates filing for office in the March 7, 2017 Wrightwood Community Services District Special Formation Election.
+The guide includes valuable information for candidates to use throughout their candidacy and topics such as key dates and timelines, qualifications for office, the candidate filing process, campaign finance laws, campaign rules, and Elections Office services.